-MTEACH PATHWAY MODULES For students on the MTeach pathway, at least two of the taught modules must be from the below modules and they will undertake a research study rather than a dissertation.
-Learning Leadership can also be studied as an MTeach module.
-TEACHER AS ACTION RESEARCHER The module compares and contrasts conceptualisations of teacher professionalism.
+TEACHER AS ACTION RESEARCHER

+The module compares and contrasts conceptualisations of teacher professionalism.
 It reviews research into teacher growth, learning, continuing education and professional development.
 It introduces a range of frameworks for a teacher's self-assessment and professional development planning.
 The module considers contexts of teacher professional development and teacher's ownership of their professional growth.
-The module supports individual and collaborative explorations of professional learning and development priorities.
+The module supports individual and collaborative explorations of professional learning and

+development priorities.

 ADVANCED TEACHING, LEARNING AND ASSESSMENT The module will address the improvement of achievement in a class of students through effective instruction and the matching of instructional strategies to school and learner needs.
 The module will identify forms of instructional practice linked through research to improved student achievement at various levels and in a range of subject areas.
 It will explore various dimensions of improved instruction including time management, resource development, teaching strategies, performance monitoring, student feedback, and classroom management.
-The module will explore concepts such as the thinking classroom, teaching for understanding and education through new technologies.

-COMMUNITIES OF PRACTICE AND LEARNING PARTNERSHIPS Schools and other related organisations increasingly work less in isolation and more in local, national or even international networks, forming strategic partnerships, sharing staff and delivering joint programmes for pupils.
+The module will explore concepts such as the thinking classroom, teaching for understanding and education through new technologies. т G COMMUNITIES OF PRACTICE AND LEARNING PARTNERSHIPS Schools and other related organisations increasingly work less in isolation and more in local, national or even international networks, forming strategic partnerships, sharing staff and delivering joint programmes for pupils.
 This module will analyse existing models for collaborative and interconnected learning and facilitate the exploration of effective methods of working in practice.
+G

-TEACHING SKILLS AND PRACTICE DEVELOPMENT I, II AND III This module offers you an opportunity to review teaching, learning and assessment while developing new ideas to improve practice.
+TEACHING SKILLS AND PRACTICE DEVELOPMENT I, II AND III

+This module offers you an opportunity to review teaching, learning and assessment while developing new ideas to improve practice.
 New methods and strategies for active and participative learning for all students are reviewed and considered in order to promote a deeper understanding of the psychology of education and introduce opportunities for improved teaching, learning and assessment practices.
 Research-informed teaching and learning is at the heart the second part of this of this module.
 Participants are supported in the development of a range of pedagogic improvements.
 Areas of investigation will include: special educational needs, technology-enhanced teaching and learning, eAssessment and problem-based learning practices.

-The enterprising educator and/or leader is at the core of the third part of this module which explores new and enterprising ideas for classroom practices and/or projects.
-Some students will develop new ways to promote leadership within the curriculum, while others will develop a wider school-based strategy for enterprise education utilising effective leadership strategies and paradigms.
+M-Level Modules The enterprising educator and/or leader is at the core of the third part of this module which explores new and enterprising ideas for classroom practices and/or projects.
+Some students will develop new ways to promote leadership within the curriculum, while others will develop a wider school-based strategy for enterprise education utilising effective leadership

 ADDRESSING UNDERACHIEVEMENT AND DIVERSITY IN EDUCATION: POLICY AND PRACTICE The module will consider the impact of diversity, difference, disadvantage and learning difficulty in schools.
 It will explore appropriate literature to allow acquisition of knowledge bases and develop critical conceptual skills to decode and deconstruct prejudice.
-It will help students to understand and work with the contradictions of cultural life and will address models of deficit and low expectation that characterise the gap between traditional classroom materials and those used to teach disadvantaged students.
-RESEARCH STUDY (60 CATS) This module provides students with an opportunity to apply their understanding of the steps involved in planning and conducting a research project, including models of best/next practice dissemination.
-This normally involves research into policy, teaching and learning or curriculum related projects.
+It will help students to understand and work with the contradictions of cultural life and will address models of deficit and low expectation that characterise the gap between traditional classroom materials and those used to

+DIGITAL CITIZENSHIP teach disadvantaged students.